 The yearly or semester rate is included with your Housing License Agreement as published on the Fee Schedule.
-A first year college student required to be on a meal plan with receive an unlimited meal plan access with $50 in Dining Dollars per semester to use at other University Culinary Services eating venues.
+A first year college student required to be on a meal plan with receive an unlimited meal plan access with $75 (for the 16-17 AY) in Dining Dollars per semester to use at other University Culinary Services eating venues.
 Students not required to be on the meal plan can purchase from a variety of meal plan options through Seawolf Service CenterFor more information about the Kitchens at the Student Center, meal plans, and pricing visit the University Culinary Services site.

 First Year Students With Special Dietary Needs